vanman247/Senior-Project/docs/blog_post_2.md

 ### Step 2

-After importing the libraries next you need to do is pull in the Option Data
+After importing the libraries next you need to do is pull in the Option Data.
+So for this I decided to go down the path of using Classes.
+Now I chose this because I wanted to develop my grasp of Classes within Python and because there were several attributes that Options have.

     class Chain: